The Phantom (1996 film): Production

 Rumours of a Phantom film adaptation had first started to circulate when director Sergio Leone expressed his interest in the property in an interview.
 Leone had started to write a script and scout locations for his proposed film version of the Phantom, which he planned to be followed by an adaptation of Lee Falk's other comic-strip hero, Mandrake the Magician.
 The second project was never finalized.

 Joe Dante was originally attached to direct a Phantom film for Paramount Pictures in the early 1990s, and he developed a draft of the script together with Jeffrey Boam.
 Dante and Boam's script was originally tongue-in-cheek in tone and the climax included a winged demon.
 When Paramount pushed the film back a year, Dante left for other commitments, and eventually ended up being credited as one of the executive producers.
 According to Dante:

 I developed the script with the late Jeff Boam, who wrote Innerspace, as a kind of a spoof.
 We were a few weeks away from shooting in Australia when the plug was pulled over the budget and the presence of a winged demon at the climax.
 A year or so later it was put back into production – sans demon – only nobody seemed to notice it was written to be funny, so it was – disastrously – played straight.
 Many unintentionally funny moments were cut after a raucous test screening and I foolishly refused money to take my name off the picture, so I'm credited as one of a zillion producers.

-Joel Schumacher was considered to direct the film, but the job was given to Simon Wincer, who had been a fan of the character since childhood.
+Simon Wincer, who had been a fan of the character since childhood, got the job of director.
 When he traveled to Los Angeles to meet with Paramount executives, he discovered that they intended to release the film in July 1996.
 The Phantom was originally intended to be filmed in Hawaii, and the production schedule would go over budget by $10 million.
 Wincer decided to film it in New York City, Thailand and his native Australia, reducing the budget by $12 million as a result.

 Wincer then cast Billy Zane, who had won praise for his work as a psychopath in Dead Calm, as the Phantom.
 Zane, a huge fan of the comic strip after being introduced to it on the set of Dead Calm, won the part after competition from Bruce Campbell and New Zealand actor Kevin Smith.
 After his casting, he spent over a year and a half to get the right muscular look of the Phantom.
 He also studied the character's body language in comic strip artwork, carefully imitating it in his performance.

+The special Phantom costume effects were provided by Jim Henson's Creature Shop.